ucdavis-bioinformatics-training/2020-Bioinformatics_Prerequisites_Workshop/Advanced_CLI/advanced-command-line.md

     zcat C61_S67_L006_R1_001.fastq.gz | head

+Fastq records are 4 lines per sequence, a header line, the sequence, a plus sign (which is historical), and then the quality encoding for the sequence.
 Notice that each header line has the barcode for that read at the end of the line.
 Let's count the number of each barcode.
 In order to do that we need to just capture the header lines from this file.
 We can use "sed" to do that:

     zcat C61_S67_L006_R1_001.fastq.gz | sed -n '1~4p' | head